 “In plants unexpected, fertile hybrid combination occurs; sometimes between distantly related species.
 The hybridization processes is often associated with the doubling of chromosome numbers, a process called polyploidy.
 Together, these processes of hybridization and polyploidy have driven the evolution of plants.
 Scientists at Queen Mary have shown that polyploidy leads to astonishing fast genome evolution and altered activities of genes.
 That directly impacts ecosystem functioning and the foods that we eat; indeed without polyploidy underpinning our crops we could neither feed nor clothe all the people on earth.”

-Physical and Theoretical Chemistry is a new branch of our Chemistry department and builds upon existing areas of research strength.
+Physical and Theoretical Chemistry is a branch of our Chemistry department and builds upon existing areas of research strength.
 The main areas of research interest include hetero/homogeneous and organo-catalysis, colloids, biological building blocks, radical chemistry and electron-transfer, amorphous materials.

 Within this group, Professor Vlcek’s research elucidates the character and dynamics of photo-induced ultrafast physical and chemical processes.
 Understanding the relationship between structure and function of the excited state underpins applications in photonics, molecular electronics and energy conversion.